 Three Deal Breakers That Spoil Fact-Finding Meetings02/04/2021

-Having completed 3,512 fact-finding meetings during my 12 years as an advisor, I loved taking fact finders.
+Having completed 3,512 fact-finding meetings during my 12 years as an advisor, it's safe to say that I loved taking fact finders.
 It was one of my favorite parts of being a financial advisor.

 While there are many aspects to conducting masterful fact-finding meetings, equally as important is avoiding the things that spoil them.
 Even experienced advisors sometimes fall into these traps.

-Regardless of how strong your language or confidence, these things will reduce your client’s experience of the fact-finding meeting to mediocre or worse.
+Regardless of how eloquently you speak or how high your confidence level, these things will reduce your client’s experience of the fact-finding meeting to mediocre or worse.
 They’ll leave your clients thinking, “Why did I agree to this?” or “This person is just trying to sell me something...”